tvikneshwar/lorawan-stack/doc/content/integrations/webhooks/webhook-templates/adding_webhook_templates.md

 1. Clone the [`lorawan-webhook-templates` Github repository](https://github.com/TheThingsNetwork/lorawan-webhook-templates/) to a local folder.

-2. Store your webhook template in previously mentioned folder.
+2. Store your webhook template in the previously mentioned folder.

 3. Include your webhook template in the `templates.yml` file.

-4. Update your {{% tts %}} configuration by adding following lines:
+4. Update your {{% tts %}} configuration file by adding following lines:

 ```yaml
 as: